d-courtine/poem_git/README.md

 This repository has a unique objective, training me with the different git concepts and commands.

 I went through the pull/push concepts.
 At first glance, it does not seems complicated.

+Here also, this line will create a merge conflict.